MohidUmer/FortiChat-Encrypted-Secure-Chat-Over-TCP/README.md

-# SecureChat – Encrypted Client–Server Messaging System
+# FortiChat – Encrypted Client–Server Messaging System

-SecureChat is a **terminal-based encrypted communication system** written in **C++**, designed to simulate secure communication between a client and server over TCP.
+FortiChat is a **terminal-based encrypted communication system** written in **C++**, designed to simulate secure communication between a client and server over TCP.
 It demonstrates key concepts of:

 * **Socket programming** (Berkeley Sockets)